Final TV showdown in Scotland's independence debate looms before vote

 All three major UK-wide parties have ruled out such a union; Salmond predicts their position will change if there’s a “yes” vote.

-“Going into the previous debate he was the favorite, and as a result of that people thought that he lost the debate,” Survation’s Brione said of Salmond.
+“Going into the previous debate he was the favourite, and as a result of that people thought that he lost the debate,” Survation’s Brione said of Salmond.

 “Darling benefited very much from people not expecting him to do well going into the first debate.
 His performance, however good as it was, was made to look better.”